LeBron James NBA Playoffs Player Props: Lakers vs. Nuggets

-LeBron James and his Los Angeles Lakers teammates hit the court versus the Denver Nuggets in the 2023 NBA Playoffs, at 8:30 PM ET on Thursday.
+LeBron James be on the court for the Los Angeles Lakers at 8:30 PM on Saturday against the Denver Nuggets in the 2023 NBA Playoffs.

-Let's dive into the prop bets available for James, using stats and trends to make good predictions.
+In this piece we'll break down James' stats and trends, helping you with your prop bets.

 LeBron James Prop Bets vs. the Nuggets